 CLOSED LOCKS CREATE A DIVIDED WILLAMETTE

-The Corps of Engineers closed the Willamette Falls Navigation Canal and Locks in West Linn in November for repairs to the gudgeon arms and anchors on Gates 2, 3, and 4 that will require a significant maintenance investment.
+The Corps of Engineers closed the Willamette Falls Navigation Canal and Locks in West Linn in November, 2011 because of a potential for needed repairs to the gudgeon arms and anchors on Gates 2, 3, and 4.
+An inspection to determine whether corrosion has compromised the arms and anchors will require a significant maintenance investment.
 The Corps has not identified any funds to carry out those (assumed to be needed) repairs.

 River-users value the importance of maintaining the option of marine freight and recreation through our locks.
 An example of the financial benefit of being able to lock large cargoes around Willamette Falls was the passage this year of the Canby Ferry, down to Portland in January and back to Canby in July, which saved Clackamas County approximately $500,000.
 The One Willamette River Coalition seeks to identify a new owner for the canal and locks to ensure that the future economic and recreational potential of our 1873 locks is realized.
 The Coalition is currently fund-raising for an "Economic Benefits" study of the locks' impact on Oregon's Willamette Valley economy.